dario13/MOM_Project/README.md

 ## Why MOM?

 The name MOM stands for **M**aximum **O**r **M**inimum.
 It's clearly not the best synonym for Higher or Lower, and was a mistranslation early in development, but I liked the initials and kept that name.<br>
-The main purpose with which I started this project was to have a simple business domain to focus on the technical aspects of the project.
+The main purpose of this project is to focus on the technical aspects of a simple business domain.

 ## About the game

 MOM is a simple card game, where you have to guess if the next card in the deck is higher or lower.
 The game is played with a standard deck of 52 cards.
-The cards are ranked from highest to lowest as follows: King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace.
-The card suit is used when two cards of same value are dealt one after the other, then the suit define what is higher.
+The cards are ranked from highest to lowest as follows: Ace, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2.
+The card suit is used when two cards of same value are dealt consecutively, then the suit define what is higher.
 The suit ranking is:

 <br>